 Final thoughts on 17 Islands Marine Park and Riung

 I was on the fence as to whether I should go to Riung or not.
-I had the time and I’m so glad I went for it.
+I had time on my side and I’m so glad I went for it.

-The highlight for me wasn’t the island hopping around 17 Islands Marine Park, but the other travelers we met along the route.
+The highlight for me wasn’t island-hopping around 17 Islands Marine Park, but the other travelers we met along the route.
 Because Riung is off the tourist path, there are few backpackers and you will most likely run into everyone in town.

 Riung is a remote community so if you’re looking for undiscovered island life make sure you don’t give it a skip.

 Looking for more Indonesia travel information?
 Check out my other posts!

 - The Ultimate Guide To Kuta, Lombok: Best Beaches, Surf, and Things To Do